 However, Cheryl’s impressions of a place could not be contained in one artwork.
 It overflowed and inspired vivid dreams that she later expressed in colourful paintings and a series of smaller embroideries.

 Cheryl is not only known for her unique style of embroidery but also for her signature, handmade outfits, which are as vivacious and colourful as her personality.
 She makes all her own clothes and always wears a hat.
-For each of her travelling shows, she had a purpose made outfit, which are now part of the current exhibition and depicted in both her embroideries and paintings.
+For each of her travelling shows, she had a purpose made outfit, which is now part of the current exhibition and depicted in both her embroideries and paintings.

 What I love about Cheryl is that she does not hide.
 She lives her art.
 At this exhibition, as with most others, she works in the gallery, demonstrating her technique to visitors, sharing her ideas and inspirations, and generally lights up the room with her bright personality.